I-TECH-UW/OpenELIS-Global-2/docs/gsoc.md

 ### Mentor's guidelines
 * GSoC - Guidelines for Mentors

+!!! tip
-!!! caution  Please Ensure to Follow the Students Guidelines
+    Please Ensure to Follow the Students Guidelines Above